teslamotors/informed/stories/Formatting/MaskWithCursorOffset/README.md

 # Mask With Cursor Offset

 Masking values and offseting the cursor is made simple with the use of the `maskWithCursorOffset` function.
-Please NOTE! the use of the `maintianCursor` prop.
+Please NOTE! the use of the `maintainCursor` prop.
 This is not always necessary, but in the following example was needed!
 If you remove it the cursor will jump to the end every time the user types.

 <!-- STORY -->